theParitet/lanterna-virtual-fs/README.md

 - Java (21)
 - Apache Maven – build tool
 - Maven Wrapper – for consistent, reproducible builds
 - Maven Shade Plugin – for creating fat/uber `.jar` executables
 - [Lanterna](https://github.com/mabe02/lanterna) (3.1+) – TUI library, the base of the project

 ## Run

-To run the application build:
+To run the application build (you can find the latest build in the [releases](https://github.com/theParitet/lanterna-virtual-fs/releases)):

 ```bash
 java -jar LanternaVFS.jar